StephenWakely/syslog-loose/README.md

 procid = 323

 The text following the `:` is the message.
 The message can first start with [structured data](https://tools.ietf.org/html/rfc5424#section-6.3), comprising one or more sections surrounded by `[` and `]` in the format: `[id key="value"..]`.
 Multiple key value pairs, separated by space, can be specified.
 Any remaining text is parsed as the free-form message.
+Any structured data sections that fail to parse are ignored.

 # Example